Postharvest of Specialty Cut Flowers – NC State Report for 2004

 F.L.
 Fanelli, J.M.
 Dole, W.C.
 Fonteno, B.T.
 Harden and S.M.
 Blankenship, Department of Horticultural Science, North Carolina State University, Raleigh, NC 27695-7609

 This project was supported by the American Floral Endowment, the Association of Specialty Cut Flower Growers, and numerous suppliers.
-The authors would like to thank Ingram McCal and Diane Mays for growing the cut flowers and for assisting with the postharvest studies.
+The authors would like to thank Ingram McCall, Diane Mays, Aliya Donnell, and Leslie Tichner for growing the cut flowers and for assisting with the postharvest studies.

-Field grown flowers were harvested at the optimum stage of flower development into tap water.
-The stems were subsequently sorted and placed in the following treatments:
+Field grown flowers were harvested at the optimum stage of development into buckets of tap water.
+The stems were processed, sorted and placed in the following treatments:

 - Hydrator only